-- This past year, NNEC staff engaged in a number of different opportunities to ensure that they were well equipped to deal with students who may be dealing with a variety of challenges.
-Some of this training included but was not limited to Mental Health First Aid, Sexual Abuse Trauma, Streetwise Training, Assertiveness Training, Gang and Drug Awareness, ASIST Training, Mental Health First Aid, First Aid & CPR, Trauma and Health for Youth, and NAN OnCall Training. - Our Boarding Home Parents also engaged in training that was hosted by NAN throughout the school year to ensure that they were well equipped to support our students to the best of their abilities.
+- Each year, NNEC staff continue to engage in a number of different opportunities to ensure that they are well equipped to deal with students who may be dealing with a variety of challenges.
+This training continues to include sessions such as: Mental Health First Aid, Sexual Abuse Trauma, Streetwise Training, Assertiveness Training, Gang and Drug Awareness, ASIST Training, First Aid & CPR, Trauma and Health for Youth, and NAN On-Call Training. - We should also note that each year, training sessions for Boarding Home Parents are also undertaken to ensure utmost levels of student safety and well-being